Windows OS Hub

 Specify a value of 0 in the Free space following (MiB) field to move the partition to the end of the disk.

 Click the Resize/Move button.
-In order to start moving partitions, click Edit -> Apply all operations in the top menu.
+To start moving partitions, click Edit -> Apply all operations in the top menu.
 In my case, a small 500 MB partition was moved in a few seconds.

 Reboot the VM and start Windows.
 Open the Disk Management console.
 As you can see, the recovery partition has been moved to the end of the disk.
 The unallocated area is now to the right of the volume with the drive letter C:\.